Ferlab-Ste-Justine/backup-docker-images/opensearch/README.md

 - `OPENSEARCH_PRUNE_MIN_SNAPSHOTS`: Minimum number of snapshots to keep regardless of age (defaults to `0`).
 - `OPENSEARCH_PRUNE_DRY_RUN`: Set to `true` to see which snapshots would be removed without actually deleting them.

-The script reuses the same TLS/basic-auth environment variables as `backup.py`/`restore.py`.
+The script reuses the same TLS/basic-auth environment variables as the snapshot creation (`/opt/backup.py`) and restore scripts.

 > **Note**: Boolean flags such as `OPENSEARCH_PRUNE_DRY_RUN` only accept the values `true` or `false` (case-insensitive).
 Any other value will cause the script to exit with an error.